nerdschoolbergen/react/exercise-2/README.md

 ## 2.1 - React components

-There are two ways to define a React component:
+:book: There are two ways to define a React component:

 a) As a class that extends the `Component` base class from React (going to call these _class components_ from now on).
 b) As a pure function that take _props_ as input parameter and returns a view (going to call these _pure components_ from now on).